-22. Procedure at Council hearings
+21. Procedure at Council hearings

-- (1) Hearings of any matter by the Council- - (a) must be conducted expeditiously and in accordance with the principles of natural justice; and - (b) may be conducted as informally as possible, consistent with paragraph (a). - (2) When hearing proceedings are open to the public, the person presiding at the hearing may exclude members of the public, or specific persons or categories of persons, from attending the proceedings-
+- (1) Hearings of any matter by the Council- - (a) must be conducted expeditiously and in accordance with the principles of natural justice; and - (b) may be conducted as informally as possible, consistent with paragraph(a). - (2) The hearing proceedings are open to the public, but the person presiding at the hearing may exclude members of the public, or specific persons or categories of persons, from attending the proceedings- - (a) if evidence to be presented is confidential information, but only to the extent that the information cannot otherwise be protected; - (b) if the proper conduct of the hearing requires it; or

-- (a) if evidence to be presented is confidential information, but only to the extent that the information cannot otherwise be protected; - (b) if the proper conduct of the hearing requires it; or - (c) for any other reason that would be justifiable in civil proceedings in a High Court. - (3) The Chairperson of the Council must assign each matter referred to the Council to a panel constituted in accordance with section 45 (3).
+- (c) for any other reason that would be justifiable in civil proceedings in a High Court. - (3) The Chairperson of the Council must assign each matter referred to the Council to a panel constituted in accordance with Section 46(3).

-23. Right to participate in hearing
+22. Right to participate in hearing

-The following persons may participate in any hearing contemplated in this Part, in person or through a representative, and may put questions to witnesses and inspect any books, documents or items presented at the hearing:

-- (a) the Regulator; - (b) the applicant or complainant, and the respondent; - (c) the Minister; and - (d) any other person who has a material interest in the hearing, unless that interest is adequately represented by another participant.
+- (1) The following persons may participate in any hearing contemplated in this Part, in person or through a legal representative, and may put questions to witnesses and inspect any books, documents or items presented at the hearing: - (a) the Regulator; - (b) the applicant or complainant, and the respondent; - (c) the Minister; and - (d) any other person who has a material interest in the hearing.

-24. Powers of Council at hearing
+23. Powers of Council at hearing